-Testosterone is a very timely topic since more men than ever are supplementing Testosterone to prevent or at least delay the maladies of aging.
+Testosterone is a very timely topic since more men than ever are supplementing Testosterone to prevent or delay the maladies of aging.

 "Testosterone's perceived risk and impact on patients have been in the news a lot lately," said Jacques Baillargeon, a UTMB professor of epidemiology and the study's lead author.

 "I hope this study brings some balance to the debate, that it's weighed alongside all the evidence."